****** Skara Brae and Neolithic Science

 Whatever the case, the Watch-chamber was built after the drain was laid and was definitely conform the planning of House 1, thus contemporary.

-It maybe that the view could exactly be limited to the passing of the Great Bear through its western segment, so that the pole star was held at the right hand out side the wall while the constellation passed through the full opening.
+It maybe that the view could exactly be limited to the passing of the Great Bear through its western segment, so that the pole star was held at the right hand outside the wall while the constellation passed through the full opening.

 In fact the Little Bear (Ursa Minor) would circle directly opposite the Great Bear, because Thuban (Alpha Draconis) lies exactly in between the closest and brighter stars of the two constellations.
 This way the seasons could be tracked by the disappearance of constellations and appearance of others in this window on the universe.